-Your love of travel may be directly at odds with how much traveling can cost, from the airfare or other form of transportation to lodgings to fun activities you hope to do once there.
+Your love of travel may be directly at odds with how much traveling can cost, from airfare or other transportation to lodgings to fun activities you hope to do once there.
 And that doesn’t even touch upon the many surprising expenses that crop up when you travel.

 Fortunately, experts have a lot of unique hacks for how to save money when you’re booking travel or are already on the road.
-Here are our top 10 tips.
+Here are our top travel tips.

 Search Flights in Incognito Mode

-If you want the best chance to find the lowest price on airfare, Rax Suen, a travel blogger, podcast host and founder of Nomads Unveiled, said, “Always clear your web browser cache or use incognito mode if you are checking flight prices multiple times.
+If you want the best chance to find the lowest airfare price, Rax Suen, a travel blogger, podcast host and founder of Nomads Unveiled, said, “Always clear your web browser cache or use incognito mode if you are checking flight prices multiple times.
 Some airline websites track your browsing history and will show repeat visitors a different and higher price to cause FOMO (fear of missing out).”

 Credit Card Points